liuggio/statsd-php-client/Readme.md

 ## Statsd-php-client

-Statsd-php-client is an Open Source, and Object Oriented Client for php
+Statsd-php-client is an Open Source, and Object Oriented Client for etsy/Statsd written in php

 - `StatsdDataFactory` creates the `Liuggio\StatsdClient\Entity\StatsdDataInterface` Objects